Support & legal

 Q: How much memory do I pick?

-Answer: From our settings, you can choose 4, 8, 16, or 32 GB of memory.
+For non-WebGPU support, you can choose 4, 8, 16, or 32 GB of memory.
 These correspond to 1, 2, 4, and 8 threads.
 More threads means faster demixing.
 Choose the max that can fit in your device RAM/memory.
 Read our guide on how to pick max memory for your computer.
 Note that when demixing a large song, you need to give the job more memory or else risk crashing!

 Q: Why are the returned audio files always WAV 44100 Hz 16-bit?